Living Lakes Webinar Series

 Wetlands and Threats: The Rapid Decline of Lakes and Wetlands in the Face of Global Challenges

 This webinar examines the alarming decline of lakes and wetlands over the past 300 years, with an accelerated loss in recent decades.
 As climate change intensifies, these vital ecosystems are increasingly threatened by overuse, drainage, pollution, and invasive species.
-The session will explore the critical impacts these factors have on lakes and wetlands, highlighting the urgent need for conservation efforts to protect these essential habitats in a rapidly changing world.
+The session explores the critical impacts these factors have on lakes and wetlands, highlighting the urgent need for conservation efforts to protect these essential habitats in a rapidly changing world.